-Thanks to our innovative methods of combining visual art and technology, it's now easier than ever to deliver just what is expected; 3D visualization and immersive technology based apps, bespoke web solutions, next-generation Computer Based Training systems etc. all with interactive, media-rich, personalized, and fully responsive content.
+Thanks to our innovative methods of combining visual art and technology, it's now easier than ever to deliver just what is expected; 3D visualization and immersive technology based apps, bespoke web solutions, and experiential learning activities with interactive, media-rich, and fully responsive content.

 In fact, everything we do regarding e-Learning, centers on staying ahead of digital trends and improving learning outcomes.

 - Evolving publishing trends with Augmented Reality (AR)

 Is your target audience looking for the next great read?
 We can take the reading engagement to the next level by augmenting multi-media content to the printed page.
 Using mobile driven apps, users can scan pages wherein extra content pops up, including video, audio, and animation, each of which adds greater depth and understanding to the scenario; AR based 3D models allow students to zoom in, zoom out, rotate, and check out the cross sections.

 - Changing the way reader's view print through 3D animations

 By expertly incorporating story-based learning strategy, gamification, or real-life scenarios using 3D animation, we can help to simplify concepts and transfer knowledge to a greater extent.

 - Redefining learning using 3D Virtual Reality (VR) techniques

 Students have the ability to visualize and manipulate things like Interactive 3-D models in settings that feels just as real as life itself and to repeat the learning process as many times as needed in a risk-free environment.